lbaehren/lofarsoft/src/PyBDSM/doc/source/algorithms.rst

     1. no pixel on the line joining the centers of any pair of Gaussians has a (Gaussian reconstructed) value less than the island threshold, and
     2. the centers are separated by a distance less than half the sum of their FWHMs along the line joining them.

+Once Gaussians have been grouped into sources, the source properties are calculated as follows:

+    1. The total source flux density is the sum of the total flux densities of all Gaussians assigned to that source.
+    2. The source position (RA, DEC) and shape (Maj, Min, PA) are calculated using moment analysis (for details, see http://en.wikipedia.org/wiki/Image_moment).
+    3. The errors on the position and size are estimated using a Monte Carlo technique.
+    4. The position of the peak flux density per beam of the source (RA_max, DEC_max) is also stored.

 .. _colorcorrections:

 Effect of neglecting color corrections